Skip to content

 How is child support calculated in Delaware?

 Delaware uses the Melson Formula, which was originally developed in the state.
-First, each parent's self-support allowance ($1,300/month) is subtracted from their net income.
-Second, the primary support need for each child ($400/month) is allocated between parents based on their income shares.
-Third, a 15% standard of living adjustment is applied to any remaining income.
+First, each parent's self-support allowance ($1,570/month as of Feb 2026) is subtracted from their net income.
+Second, the primary support need ($370 base plus $410 per child per month) is allocated between parents based on their income shares.
+Third, a sliding standard of living adjustment (12%-27% depending on number of children) is applied to any remaining income.

 What is the Melson Formula and why does Delaware use it?